WARSAW FALLS, MONSTEROUS CRIMES HINTED

 Hitler youth examine boxcars of deadU.S. soldiers execute SS prisoners in Dachau's coal yard, April 29, 1945

 Left: U.S. 7th Army soldiers force boys believed to be Hitler Youth to examine open boxcars containing 2,300 bodies of prisoners starved to death by the SS.
-The Dachau “death train” of nearly 40 boxcars had transported between 2,000 and 3,000 prisoners to the Dachau concentration camp in the last days of the war.
+Provisioned with little food or water the Dachau Death Train of nearly 40 boxcars had transported between 2,000 and 3,000 prisoners from Buchenwald concentration camp 19 days earlier to the Dachau concentration camp 250 miles/402 km to the south in the last days of the war.
+Upon their arrival only 1,300 inmates out of the 5,000 who had left Buchenwald were able to shuffle the short distance from the rail spur into the Dachau compound.

 Right: Thrown off balance by the sight of starvation, cruelty, bestiality, and death all around them on the day of Dachau’s liberation, a small group of U.S. 7th Army soldiers executed at least 17 SS prisoners and wounded many more who fell to the ground in a coal yard next to the camp’s heating plant.
 Many of the liberated camp inmates beat SS men, informers, and Kapos (inmates who were given privileges in return for supervising prisoner work gangs) to bloody pulps or to death with fists, sticks, and shovels.
 Few of their American liberators intervened.